The Best One Day in San Francisco Itinerary: A Local’s Guide

 The Kimpton Alton Hotel

 Stay in this hip hotel with an incredibly popular restaurant, Abacá, on-site!
-In addition to the typical Kimpton Hotel experience and its convenient location, there is valet parking available should you require it.
+In addition to the typical Kimpton Hotel experience and its convenient location, valet parking is available.
+Breakfast is not complimentary, but you can include it in the price of your room.
+If you’re traveling with a pet, they’re welcomed at the Kimpton Alton Hotel!

 Check rates and availability here.